 9. Maureen Monks Economics—Follow the Money

 Surviving Judge Maureen Monks’ courtroom was a process of losing self-worth and being subjected to the lowest and ugliest side of human nature and human society.
-Sadly and sickly, the only comfort I could find in the course of my divorce was the thought of other people who were likely put through similar treatments by the judge—so it was not all my fault!
+Sadly and sickly, the only comfort I could find in front of Judge Maureen Monks was the thought of other people who were likely put through similar treatments—so it was not all my fault!
 There are quite a few harsh complaints about the judge on internet.
-The rule of thumb is that if there is a real person making public accusation against an authoritative figure then there must be ten or a hundred people biting their lips quietly and swallowing their pains helplessly.
+The rule of thumb is that if there is one single person making public accusation against an authoritative figure then there must be ten or a hundred people biting their lips quietly and swallowing their pains helplessly.

-However, Maureen Monks would conceivably be a welcome judge for attorneys, whichever party they represent, regardless of the outcome of litigation.
-To their credit again, Dr. Philip Greenspun and his colleague followed and analyzed all the divorce cases initiated in May 2011 in Middlesex County.
+However, Maureen Monks would conceivably be a welcome judge for attorneys, whichever party they represent, whatever outcome of the litigation.
+To their credit again, Dr. Philip Greenspun and his colleagues followed and analyzed all the divorce cases initiated in May 2011 in Middlesex County.
 Here is one of their findings:

 So two and a half more motions were typically introduced when the judge for a contested divorce was Maureen Monks, as compared to Judge Katharine Field in the same court.
 From motion preparation/response to court appearance and hearing, two and a half rounds of motion battles could easily add a few thousand or even over ten thousand dollars to the attorney’s bill for each divorcing party.

 Such increase in motion load also created opportunities for Maureen Monks to assemble, sustain and reward her retinue with some easy and quick money.
-In my case, I introduced several motions after my first divorce hearing on August 16, 2016.
-In the 10/05/2016 hearing on my motions, Judge Maureen Monks started as follows:
+In my case, I introduced several motions after my first divorce hearing on 08/17/2016.
+In the 10/05/2016 hearing, Judge Maureen Monks started as follows:

-In his letter dated November 1, 2016, Discovery Master Victor J. Tagliaferro requested me to pay him the retainer prior to “our initial meeting.”
+In his letter dated 11/01/2016, Discovery Master Victor J. Tagliaferro requested me to pay him the retainer prior to “our initial meeting.”
 He promised that “I will provide an itemized bill including my time and services expended periodically.”
 After the first meeting, Victor J. Tagliaferro tactically canceled the scheduled second meeting and blocked the discovery.
-As of today, more than three years after he cashed my retainer, I have still not received any bill from him.
+As of today, more than three years after he cashed my retainer, I still haven't seen any bill from him.

-I know lawyers are expensive. $3,500 doesn’t mean much for legal services.
-But still I am entitled to an explanation of how he spent my retainer, as he voluntarily promised; especially, I want to figure out how he came up with a defamatory Discovery Master Report that deviated from the facts, presented to him both in the meeting and in writing.
-The report seemed to serve to create a false perception for the record.
+We all know lawyers are expensive. $3,500 doesn’t mean much for legal services.
+But still I am entitled to an explanation of how he spent my retainer, as he voluntarily promised; especially, I want to figure out how he came up with a defamatory Discovery Master Report that deviated from the facts, presented to him both in writing and in the meeting.
+The report seemingly served to create a false perception for the record.

 In the public interest, it is also significant to question: 1) What percentage of Victor J. Tagliaferro’s legal services came from court assignments?
 2) What percentage of Victor J. Tagliaferro’s legal services came from assignments by Judge Maureen Monks, specifically?
 3) What criteria had Judge Maureen Monks applied in identifying Victor J. Tagliaferro, among other attorneys, as her Master?
 And 4) at what hourly rate(s) did Victor J. Tagliaferro charge his clients who were not brought to him by Judge Maureen Monks or other judges?